 - Some competitors are more compact

-FORME Life’s Studio mirror home gyms aren’t cheap, but even the base model comes with extras such as a high-quality non-slip mat, heart rate monitor, cleaning kit and more, making it a solid overall value.
+FORME Life’s Studio mirror home gyms aren’t cheap, but even the base model comes with extras such as a high-quality non-slip exercise mat, heart rate monitor, cleaning kit and more, making it a solid overall value.
 You’ll get even more fitness accessories with the premium Studio Lift, such as FORME handles, ankle straps, a short bar, rope handle and a storage cabinet.
+Either way, we’ve chosen the FORME Life mirror as the best smart fitness mirror for your money overall, considering everything it has to offer.

 As with Echelon, FORME Life offers two products.
 The entry-level Studio is a well-rounded choice for various workouts, including dance, meditation, body weight and strength training, yoga and more.
 Upgrading to the Studio Lift gets you a machine that caters to your strength training needs and has independent motors for each arm for balanced resistance.
 Both versions have a mirrored 43-inch 4K UHD display and 12-megapixel cameras.